 Aluminum Transmission: Complete housed transmissions and transfer cases only.
 Partial or fully steel housed transmissions or transfer cases are purchased as unclean motor cast.
 Torque converters must be removed and oil drained.
 Aluminum transmissions and transfer cases are bought by the pound.

 Ballasts: Normally found in fluorescent light units.
 The block is used to transform the rough electricity in to useable/rated output for the light.
 All ballasts must have a label that reads NO PCB’s.
 All others will be purchased as sheet iron.

-Electric Motors: Typically found as items with a steel housing that contain a steel clock with copper windings wrapped around inside.
-All large transformers (that need a fork truck to handle) with aluminum windings, are purchased as sheet iron.
+Electric Motors: Typically found as items with a steel housing and copper windings wrapped around inside.
+Electric motors with aluminum windings, are purchased as sheet iron.
 No plastic, garbage disposals, washing machine motors or any excess material that is not directly related to the motor itself is to be present to receive full value price.
 Example: well pump motor, the pump must be removed first, and then the steel housed electric motor is purchased at full value.

 Starters and Alternators: includes most aluminum nose and housing models.
 Starters with steel nose cone will be purchased as an electric motor.
 Generator motors out of heavy machinery will be purchased as electric motors.

 Sealed Units: These are Freon compressor pumps typically found in refrigerators, freezers and air conditioners.
 The pump must be by itself with no attachment and must be made of stamped steel.
 Cast iron compressors will be purchased as sheet iron.

 Complete and Incomplete PC Towers: Personal computer towers that are 100% intact will be purchased as complete but if any item is missing from the computer tower it will be purchased as incomplete.
 Even if all the parts are there but dismantled it will still fall into the incomplete category.